-This prospectus relates to the possible sale from time to time of up to an aggregate of 2,170,852 shares of common stock by the selling stockholders, or any of their pledgees, donees, transferees or other successors in interest.
-Under the limited partnership agreement of Boston Properties Limited Partnership, as amended, the selling stockholders may, at their option, convert their Series One Preferred Units into common units.
-If the selling stockholders present such common units to Boston Properties Limited Partnership for redemption, we may, at our election, acquire such common units in exchange for common stock in accordance with the terms of Boston Properties Limited Partnership's agreement of limited partnership, as amended.
+This prospectus relates to the possible sale from time to time of up to an aggregate of 577,817 shares of common stock by the selling stockholders, or any of their pledgees, donees, transferees or other successors in interest.
+If the selling stockholders present units to Boston Properties Limited Partnership for redemption, we may, at our election, acquire such units in exchange for common stock in accordance with the terms of Boston Properties Limited Partnership's agreement of limited partnership, as amended.
 We are registering the common stock pursuant to our obligations under the registration rights and lock-up agreement, but the registration of the common stock does not necessarily mean that any of the common stock will be offered or sold by the selling stockholders.